open-telemetry/opentelemetry-operator/docs/api.md

 secretRef is Optional: secretRef is reference to the secret object containing sensitive information to pass to the plugin scripts.
 This may be empty if no secret object is specified.
-If the secret object contains more than one secret, all secrets are passed to the plugin scripts.

 <table>
     <thead>